benmarwick/faculty.washington.edu-bmarwick/content/values_and_ethics/index.md

   I will not engage in behaviour that compromises the wellbeing, equality, security or dignity of other human beings.
 I recognise that if I am implicated in such behaviour I will be required to leave the project at my own expense and may be subject to criminal investigation.

   If I witness others being subjected to such behaviour, I will report it immediately to my direct supervisor.
-If I feel I cannot speak to my direct supervisor, I will report it to the 2nd identified lead.
-If I feel I cannot report it to either my direct supervisor or the 2nd lead, then I will contact the University of York Department of Archaeology’s Manager.
+If I feel I cannot speak to my direct supervisor,If I feel I cannot speak to my direct supervisor, then I will contact the University of Washington's Department of Anthropology Chair.

   If I myself feel unsafe or uncomfortable, I will report it immediately to my direct supervisor.
 My supervisor will support me and will implement actions to keep me safe while working to stop the behaviour.
 If I feel I cannot speak to my direct supervisor,  then I will contact the University of Washington's Department of Anthropology Chair.